 Step 1: Put the Hash Rosin in a Pressure Vessel

 Start by taking your hash rosin and putting it into a pressure vessel, most commonly a wide mouth mason jar.
 Mason jars are designed for canning so the lid and gasket can withstand the pressure required for this tek without breaking the seal.
-This is very important, and I personally recommend avoiding trying this in the U-line jars that most people use for curing hash rosin.
 They do not have a robust enough lid and gasket to withstand high internal pressure.

 Step 2: Decarboxylate the Hash Rosin

-This step is very similar to the jar tek article where you decarb rosin for putting in carts or edibles, except you typically only need a partial decarb.
+This step is very similar to the decarb tek article where you decarb rosin for putting in carts or edibles, except you typically only need a partial decarb for jam.
 Although I have tested this and fully decarboxylated rosin will still work for making jam.
 Put in the oven at 200F for 1-2 hours, until the rosin becomes clear.
 If the rosin is still cloudy after 2 hours it may need more time or a slightly higher temperature (220F).
 DO NOT OPEN THE JAR AT ANY POINT – it is very important that the pressure in the jar be maintained.

 The rosin will fist start to melt into a thick white solid substance.